jetjaguar/GameEngineSnippets/README.md

 ![Editor](http://i.imgur.com/PugOXns.png)

-These snippets represent the "Actions/Verbs" of the Game Engine.
+These code snippets represent the "Actions/Verbs" of the Game Engine.
 Hero 1 "Fireballed" Enemy 1, Hero 3 "Healed" Hero 2, etc...
 My "Skills" are broken up into smaller actions/verbs, representing individual steps in completing a skill.
 Attacking someone with a sword consists of a few steps.

 Step 1) Walk over to them